 - Hampton Court Palace – Explore the home of the former King Henry VIII, the Tudor Kitchens, and the famous gardens here.William Shakespeare performed several plays in the Great Hall for King James I. You can visit for FREE with your pass.

 - Thames River Boat Cruise – Experience a unique view of the city as you explore London by water.
 This Hop-On Hop-Off Thames River Cruise is a fun way to sightsee and get around London.
 You can ride for FREE with your pass.

-Who is the London Explorer Pass good for?
+Who is the GO City London Explorer Pass good for?

 Families and groups